BeKnowDo/benlido/wordpress/wp-content/plugins/disable-xml-rpc-pingback/readme.txt

 * pingback.ping
 * pingback.extensions.getPingbacks

-Also removes X-Pingback from HTTP headers.
+* X-Pingback from HTTP headers.
 This will hopefully stops some bots from trying to hit your xmlrpc.php file.

 = Requirements =